seekhna/seekhna.github.io/README.md

-# seekhna.github.io
+# seekhna
-A site to publish the material under seekhna.
+We are here to teach, if you are willing to learn and vice versa.